danpaquin/coinbasepro-python/README.md

 ## Getting Started
 This README is documentation on the syntax of the python client presented in this repository.
 See function docstrings for full syntax details.
-**This API attempts to present a clean interface to GDAX, but n order to use it to its full potential, you must familiarize yourself with the official GDAX documentation.**
+**This API attempts to present a clean interface to GDAX, but in order to use it to its full potential, you must familiarize yourself with the official GDAX documentation.**